su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 We will now create the assets and definitions for our pipeline.

-Replace the content in `dagster-orchestration/dagster_orchestration/assets.py` with the following:
+Replace the content in `dagster-orchestration/dagster_orchestration/assets.py` with the below.
+Also you need to replace `<YOUR-GITHUB-PERSONAL-ACCESS-TOKEN>` with your Github personal access token.

 ```python
 import base64